t-ava/documents/README.md

 As for the frontend of our platform, we built a web application that implements the core interactions between our platform and mobility users.
 Essentially, a mobility user can connect to the platform via google oauth authentication, choose a mobility vendor of interest, and make a vehicle rental/return request on which the app server makes appropriate AVA asset transactions.
 The user can also check of his/her transaction history in the side menu.

-We provide the [source code](https://github.com/t-ava/tava-frontend) and a [working prototype](http://lynx.snu.ac.kr:8084/) of the web application publicly.
+We provide the [source code](https://github.com/t-ava/tava-frontend) of the web application publicly.

 # Proof of Concept